 If another organisation is carrying out an investigationBack to top

-All investigations into a nurse or midwife’s fitness to practise should begin without delay.
+All investigations into a nurse, midwife or nursing associate’s fitness to practise should begin without delay.

 If another organisation has started their own investigation, we’ll continue with ours unless there are clear and compelling reasons for us to put this on hold.

 When we delay an investigation, we must be clear why we consider that it’s in the public interest for us to do this.